forestgrape/coronavirus/coronavirus.md

    * polymerase protein (protein capable of transcription of RNA to RNA)

 #### Metabolism Phase 2: Replication
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the properties of the virions produced.
-This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:<br>
+This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:
 1. (+) RNA --transcription--> (-) RNA template
 2. (-) RNA template -- transcription-->
    *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])